tel: +48 22 499 98 98

 price from 394 pcs

-Give us a call tel: +48 888 99 98 98 or write via form on the contact page.
-You can check the mass and the appearance of neodymium magnet in our magnetic mass calculator magnetic calculator
+Give us a call tel: +48 888 99 98 98 or get in touch via form on our website.
+You can check the strength and the shape of neodymium magnet in our magnetic mass calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.